Geology and Geophysics

 Special Admissions Requirements

 The department welcomes applicants oriented toward the earth sciences who have a bachelor’s or master’s degree in such fields as biology, chemistry, engineering, mathematics, meteorology, or physics, as well as those trained in geological, geophysical, and geochemical sciences.
+All applicants must submit scores from the General Test of the GRE.
 Scores from a pertinent GRE Subject Test are desirable but not required.
 The TOEFL or IELTS exam is required of all applicants for whom English is a second language.

 Special Requirements for the Ph.D.
 Degree